Hosting Professional Fellows

 What is involved in hosting a Fellow?

-We are seeking a limited number of US-based organizations to host an emerging African leader in disability-inclusive civic engagement for a four-week Fellowship.
+We are seeking a limited number of US-based organizations to host professionals from East Africa involved in civic engagement for a four-week Fellowship.

-Fellows are mid-career professionals, selected through a competitive process based on their passion and potential to drive change.
+Fellows are mid-career professionals, selected through a competitive process based on their merit, passion, and potential to drive change.
 We carefully match Fellows and hosts with aligned professional interests to ensure a meaningful exchange and the development of impactful follow-on projects.

 When Fellows apply, they identify a key policy or practice issue related to disability and civic engagement in their countries.
 This issue becomes the focus of their individual Fellowship placement in the US and informs the Follow-on Project they implement upon returning home.
 During their US placement, Fellows develop an action plan for their follow-on project with input and guidance from their US host and colleagues.